March 20, 2023

 How to Apply?

-You can apply for up to 420 free trees to plant during the last week of March.
-The deadline for applying is December 2022 -early January 2023.
+You can apply for up to 420 free trees to plant during November (deadline for March trees has now closed)

 To apply for your trees, you will need permission from the relevant landowner, and enough space to plant your trees.
 It is also important to consider how you will look after the trees once they have been planted.
 For more information see our FAQs below.